roobenweb/roobenweb/_posts/figma/2024-02-09-honda-importer.markdown

 ![car importing business website](\assets\img\figma\car-importer\car-importer-application-kei-truck-honda.jpg){:class="img-responsive"}

-A mobile website application for a car importer/importing business.
+This is a mobile website design for a car importing/importer business.

-Kei Cars are the smallest category of cars that are sold in Japan.
+Kei cars are the smallest category of vehicles sold in Japan.
+The word 'Kei' translates to 'Light Automobile' in Japanese.

-Kei cars particularly Kei trucks are becoming more and more popular in America especially among the rural population.
+Kei cars specifically Kei trucks are small work utility vehicles that are becoming sought after in the United States especially among the rural population.

-Kei trucks are essentially just utility version of Kei cars.
-They come with a flatbed and offer a lot of benefits for people living on more ample pieces of land.
+Some of the reasons Kei Trucks are becoming more popular in America is because of their practicality, their fuel efficiency, & their low cost of maintenance.

+One of the reasons Kei trucks are becoming so popular in rural communities is because a lot of them have 4 wheel drive or 4WD.
+Most cars and trucks are 2 wheel drive or 2WD.
+4WD vehicles are known for having an easier time maneuvering through rugged.

+The other reasons for their surge in popularity is their low cost of maintenance.
+Kei cars and trucks are generally known for being inexpensive.
+Their miniature size makes both parts and repair inexpensive.

+I've noticed a lot of people buying these and figured that using a Kei Truck would be fitting for this type of business and design.

+To make this I took inspiration from automotive website designs I found online along with some personal knowledge about the type of information a buyer would like to see as they're browsing for cars to purchase online.

+I spend a few hours designing the layout and spend another hour or two making the logo look as cool as possible.
+The logo is my favorite part of this design.
+To make it I used 'League gothic' for the big 'IMPORTER' text on top and translated 'car imported' to Japanese and placed it underneath to give it a really cool effect.

+If you're in the market for these one of a kind utility vehicle you can get one For about 5,000 American Buckaroos.
+For some pocket change you can get yourself a decent low mileage 550cc 3 cylinder gas sipper to help you easily maneuver around your lot.

 **Keywords:** Honda, Car Importer, Website Design, Mobile Design